Step Inside The Creepy, Abandoned Town Of Thistle In Utah

 Utah is one of the largest states in the nation, and its 84,899 square miles doubtlessly hide a few secrets and forgotten memories.
 There are many places locals have forgotten or would care to forget for a number of reasons.
 Grafton was established circa 1850, but devastating floods and tragedy changed the course of its history.
 Frisco was a gold mining town that was infamous for being the wildest town in the Wild West, and Latuda’s number of deaths has, according to legend, made it one of the scariest places in Utah.
 If you’re looking for abandoned places in Utah, our fine selection of ghost towns won’t disappoint.

 Are there any hiking trails to abandoned places in Utah?

 In addition to our many ghost towns, you’ll most definitely uncover haunted hikes and treks to the spookiest abandoned places imaginable.
 Many people have died along the Rock Canyon Trail, and it’s purported to be haunted.
 You might encounter an abandoned mine or two along your travels in the state, and you will most certainly encounter places immortalized in local legend.
 Just be prepared to expect the unexpected when embarking on a hike in Utah – some of the scariest trails in the world are right here in our state!

 What ghost towns can you find in Utah?

-There are so many ghost towns in Utah that you could easy make a road trip out of a visit to our iconic abandoned towns.
+There are so many ghost towns in Utah that you could easily make a road trip out of a visit to our iconic abandoned towns.
 Some have heartbreaking histories, some are startlingly rural, and others are largely forgotten.
-It seem history is vibrant even in the most unsuspecting places in Utah!
+It seems history is vibrant even in the most unsuspecting places in Utah!